lokeshteja/Doctor-Patient-ChatBot/README.md

 ## Usage

-After training and evaluation, the model can be used to generate responses to medical queries.
-The responses can be accessed through a user-friendly interface built with Gradio.
+The fine-tuned model can be used to generate responses to medical queries through a user-friendly interface built with Gradio.